MatthewDHealy/LowComplexitySequence/README.md

 chromosome sequence at my tool and get these results in about half an hour on my personal laptop.
 So this algorithm is scalable to large genomes.

+I made a new version that concatenates the reverse complement of each sequence chunk before the compression step.
+So far that hasn't found any hits that didn't also come up with the forward-only algorithm, but this is very much a work in progress.

 For more about dot plots:
 https://en.wikipedia.org/wiki/Dot_plot_(bioinformatics)